Library Planning Program Start Time

 Reward Early Arrivals

-Don’t you like receiving something FOR free when it not expected?
+Don’t you like receiving something FOR free when it is not expected?

 Countless businesses are looking for ways to draw customers to their businesses.
-Partnering with local companies, the library can advertise the first twenty families will get a gift certificate from XYZ restaurant or business.
-Patrons will show up early for a gift certificate with free drinks, fries, and ice cream.
+Partnering with local companies, the library can advertise that the first twenty families will get a gift certificate from an XYZ restaurant or business.
+Patrons will arrive early for a gift certificate with free drinks, fries, and ice cream.

-The goal is to reward those who arrive at the check-in time, so the program starts on time.
+The goal is to reward those arriving at check-in so the program starts on time.

 The goal is to get people into the library and service the families in the community.
 Each library is different, and the three options of

 These techniques can work for some, all, or most of your programs.
 The key to its success is based on your willingness to try, tweak, and repeat.
 No new process is perfect without at least a dozen tries.

 Please leave a comment on your views, thoughts, and ideas on what you think about these techniques.